bcgov/smk-legacy-ui/docs/api/Get-a-list-of-map-configurations.md

-# `GET` /MapConfigurations/{id}/Attachments/ - Retrieve All Attachments for a Map Configuration
+# Retrieve the latest versions of all SMK Map Configurations (non-published only)
+## `GET /MapConfigurations`

-Executing a GET at the /MapConfiguration/{id}/Attachments/ endpoint will return a listing of all attachments this map configuration currently has.
+Executing a GET at the /MapConfigurations/ endpoint will return a listing of all non published SMK Map Configurations

 Example of curl command: